Condition expressions¶

 WITH composites¶

-License-with-exception combinations are treated as atomic composites.
+License-with-exception combinations act as atomic composites.
 The full

 compound (for example, "GPL-2.0-only WITH Classpath-exception-2.0") must appear as a single entry in